amimishra990-cpu/SnW-Group-Project-Pet-Store-/README.md

 ## Contributing
 We welcome improvements and enhancements!
 Feel free to open issues or submit pull requests.
-Please keep the project HTML/CSS-only to ensure each page remains lightweight and easy to open directly in a browser.
+Please keep the project HTML/CSS-only to ensure each page remains lightweight and easy to open directly in a browser.# SNW-Group-Project